 Want to be strong like Popeye?
 Eat your spinach (but fresh, not out of the can).
 This leafy green is packed with nutrients, and of course, nitrates.
 Add to salads, soups, sautéed or just straight out of the garden.

 Beetroot is loaded with nitrates.
-There are plenty of studies that confirm this food as a vasodilator which lowers blood pressure.
+There are plenty of studies that confirm this food as a vasodilator which lowers blood pressure and improves erectile function.
 Also, beets are an excellent source of anti-oxidants and contain betalains, which are anti-inflammatory.
-Check out our organic beetroot powder here.
+Beets also decrease blood stickiness.
+Check out Heart Beet by The Drs.
+Wolfson.
+All organic beetroot powder here.

 Grass-fed meat and wild seafood are a wonderful source of CoQ10.
 This nutrient is a necessary co-factor to raise nitric oxide.
 Liver and other organs contain the highest amount of CoQ10.
 Statin drugs lower CoQ10 by 40%!